dagbjorn/microcoffeeoncloud/README.md

 From the `microcoffeeoncloud` top-level folder, run the following batch files (Windows!) in turn.

-    deploy-k8s-1-servers.bat gke
+    deploy-k8s-1-servers.bat eks
-    deploy-k8s-2-servers.bat gke
+    deploy-k8s-2-servers.bat eks
-    deploy-k8s-3-apps.bat gke
+    deploy-k8s-3-apps.bat eks

 Make sure that the pods are up and running before starting the next.
-(Run `kubectl get pods -w` and wait for state of READY 0/1 -> 1/1.)
+(Run `kubectl get pods -w` and wait for STATUS = Running and READY = 1/1.)

 #### Create firewall openings

-In Microcoffee, creating firewall openings is only necessary when accessing service via NodePorts.
+In Microcoffee, creating firewall openings is only necessary when accessing services via NodePorts.
 This is necessary when:

    * Initial loading of the database.
    * Accessing Microcoffee services using the static node ports.
+(By default, port 80 and 443 are open when exposing a service via a load balancer.)

 Firewall openings are created by `aws ec2 authorize-security-group-ingress`.
 This command requires the group ID of the security group associated with the nodegroup.
 There are (at least) two ways of obtaining the group ID, either from the Amazon EKS